Ancapist/Python/newMario/README.md

 # pygame_mario

-szybki projekt stworzony razem z Eternalynx ( https://github.com/Eternalynx )
+a quick n short program made with Eternalynx ( https://github.com/Eternalynx ) It is not a mario, just the game inspired by mario ( more logic and random- generated lvls)